 Student Affairs Overview

 We’re with you along every step of your journey to becoming a physician-innovator.
-From overseeing your white coat ceremony and match day to supporting and advising your progress and promotion, we monitor your welfare and professional development, and cultivate and personalize your Carle Illinois experience.
+From white coat ceremony to match day, we support and advise you as you progress in medical school, monitor your welfare and professional development, and cultivate and personalize your Carle Illinois experience.